 Come prepared for heat as well as cold.
 Mountain climates can be very changeable, layers are essential.
 All riding gear including hat, gloves (also warm), riding trousers, jacket, boots that are also suitable to walk in.

-There are set departure dates for this ride lasting 8 days / 7 nights.
+This is an 8 day/7 night programme with 6 days riding available on set dates.
 It may be possible to arrange other dates for groups of 6 or more.

 |Riding days||Product item description||£|